rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/dns/_index.md

 _Available as of v0.2.0_

-If you only wanted ingress controllers to be deployed on specific nodes, you can set a `node_selector` for the ingress.
-The label in the `node_selector` would need to match the label on the nodes for the ingress controller to be deployed.
+If you only want the kube-dns pod to be deployed on specific nodes, you can set a `node_selector` in the `dns` section.
+The label in the `node_selector` would need to match the label on the nodes for the kube-dns pod to be deployed.

 ```yaml
 nodes: